 Machine learning, a subset of AI, uses vast amounts of data to learn patterns and predict outcomes.
 It has been instrumental in diagnosing a variety of diseases, including cancer, cardiovascular diseases, and neurodegenerative conditions.

-A lire aussi : How to Create Urban Soundscapes That Reduce Noise Pollution in UK Cities?
+Sujet a lire : How to Create Urban Soundscapes That Reduce Noise Pollution in UK Cities?

 Artificial intelligence-based models can examine and learn from a vast amount of health data, including patient medical histories, symptoms, and lab results.
 This enables AI to make precise predictions based on this data, allowing for early diagnosis and treatment.